Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Results

-where $P_s(k)$ is the three-dimensional power spectrum of the spectroscopic sample and $V_{\rm survey}$ is the survey volume.
-We ignore the redshift-space distortion for simplicity \citep{Kaiser:87}.
-The figure shows that, if the photo-$z$ accuracies of $\sigma(z_p)/(1+z)$ are better than $10-20$\%, the cross-correlation can achieve a more significant detection of the BAO feature than in the three-dimensional power spectrum.
+where $P_{\rm s}(k)$ is the three-dimensional power spectrum of the spectroscopic sample and $V_{\rm survey}$ is the survey volume.
+We ignore the RSD for simplicity \citep{Kaiser:87}.
+The figure shows that, if the photo-$z$ accuracies of $\sigma(z_{\rm p})/(1+z)$ are better than 10-20 per cent, the cross-correlation can achieve a more significant detection of the BAO feature than in the three-dimensional power spectrum.